arushiibhatt/countdown-app/README.md

 **Animation Options**
 Users can apply fade-in, bouncing, or pulsating effects to the text.
 I was not able to implement this feature due to limited time.
 However, animations like fade-in, bounce, or pulse can be implemented with CSS @keyframes and added to certain components conditionally via class names based on the user's choices.
 This would allow users to toggle effects per unit without affecting performance.

+## Assumptions

+**Multiple Date/Time Inputs:**
+- I assumed that allowing users to input multiple date-time values means they should be able to create and display multiple countdowns simultaneously on the screen.
+Each countdown can be edited independently if it is selected (clicked on)

+*Alternative interpretation: Users could navigate between different countdowns, each with its own background, using arrow navigation buttons.*

+**Font Upload and Selection:**
+- I assumed that users should have the option to either choose from a predefined list of available fonts or upload their own custom font, which would then be added to the selection list.

 ## Setup Instructions
 Follow these steps to run the project locally or build it for production.